broadinstitute/dig-dug-portal/src/components/criterion/README.md

 These Vue components, here called Criterion components, are used for search, selecting and filtering for data based on... criterion.

-Filters are Criterion components, of a specific kind.
-They're used mainly to build filter functions for a given field and predicate, but can also be used for populating a list of Criterion when placed inside of a `<criterion-list-group>`.

 A piece of Criterion is an object that looks like this:
 ```js
 {